anshckr/react-redux-ssr-hmr/README.md

 ## Coding Style

-We use ESLint to make sure everyone writes code that follows one standard.
+We use ESLint to make sure everyone writes code that follows one standard

-Make sure you run `npm test` to check your code for style errors.

-We also use [EditorConfig](http://editorconfig.com/) to keep the behavior of all text editors used by different team members in sync.
-You will need to set it up for the text editor of your choice to prevent common errors.